bobbieblu11/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: user story
+name: User Story
-about: learning to create a user story
+about: Learning to use github for user story
 title: ''
 labels: ''
 assignees: ''